-A responsibility segment may incur and recognize costs that are linked to events other than the production of goods and services.
-Two examples of these nonproduction costs were discussed earlier; (1) Other Post-Employment Benefits (OPEB) costs that are recognized as expenses when an OPEB event occurs, and (2) certain property acquisition costs that are recognized as expenses at the time of acquisition.
+(OPEB) costs that are recognized as expenses when an OPEB event occurs, and (2) certain property acquisition costs that are recognized as expenses at the time of acquisition.
 Other non-production costs include reorganization costs, and nonrecurring cleanup costs resulting from facility abandonments that are not accrued.
 Since these costs are recognized for a period in which a particular event occurs, assigning these costs to goods and service produced in that period would distort the production costs.
 In special purpose cost studies, management may have reasons to determine historical output costs by distributing some of these costs to outputs over a number of past periods.
 Such distribution may be appropriate when: (a) experience shows that the costs are recurring in a regular pattern, and (b) a nexus can be established between the costs and the production of outputs that may have benefited from those costs.

-Non-production costs should not be assigned as G-PP&E acquisition costs.
-For example, losses that arise from a natural disaster should not be attributed to G-PP&E acquisition costs even if the assets damaged are those being used to construct the G-PP&E.
+Non-production costs should not be assigned as G-PP&E acquisition costs, for instance, losses that arise from a natural disaster should not be attributed to G-PP&E acquisition costs even if the assets damaged are those being used to construct the G-PP&E. For example, if cranes used in constructing a building are completely destroyed in a hurricane, the cost of such damage should be treated as non-production costs and not as costs incurred to bring the building to a form and location suitable for use.

-Summary
+Summary of Illustrations

-- 25. The decision framework supports the inherent flexibility available to organizations to appropriately implement accounting policies and practices in accordance with GAAP.
-The framework is meant to provide flexible, reasonable, and consistent parameters or principles for reporting entities to consider in developing organizational accounting policies and practices that will best support their operating models, provide the financial information necessary to manage programs, and report costs in accordance with GAAP.
+- 27. The decision framework supports development of accounting policies and practices appropriate to each organization's characteristics in accordance with GAAP.
+The framework is meant to provide parameters or principles for reporting entities to consider in developing organizational accounting policies and practices that will best support their operating models, provide the financial information necessary to manage programs, and report in accordance with GAAP.
 Reporting entities should report the full costs of outputs in the general purpose financial reports.
-These full costs may be expensed or capitalized based on each entity's implementation of accounting policies and practices in accordance with GAAP. - 26.
-This technical release provides examples of three different agencies applying the framework (see Appendix B for examples), which demonstrate the flexibility available to develop GAAP compliant G-PP&E cost accumulation and allocation methodologies appropriate for unique operating models.
+Full costs may be expensed or capitalized in accordance with GAAP and based on each entity's accounting policies and practices. - 28.
+This Technical Release provides examples of three different agencies applying the framework (see Appendix B for examples), which demonstrate GAAP compliant G-PP&E cost accumulation and allocation methodologies appropriate for unique organizational characteristics including operating models.